exosite-archive/exoline/README.md

 Examples
 --------

-Here are some examples of common tasks with Exoline.
+Here are some examples of things you can do with Exoline.

 * Upload a Lua script